 This server (a computer that exists to “serve” content) then sends you the webpage, photo, video, or other content you have requested.
 However, this process can be slow if the server is overloaded.
 For example, if thousands or millions of other people are trying to access the same content, the server may be completely overloaded.
-Geographic distance can make a difference as well.
+The geographic distance can make a difference as well.
 If you’re in Mexico City and the server is located in Beijing, loading your website may take a while.

 A Content Distribution Network can speed up this process.
-This is done via a network of servers that is located around the world.
+This is done via a network of servers that are located around the world.
 Content Distribution Networks function by dynamically caching content on these servers.
 Then, when users request a given video stream, they are connected to the nearest server on the CDN network, instead of the to the origin server.

-This increases speed and security, and provides a number of other benefits that we’ll explore next.
+This increases speed and security and provides a number of other benefits that we’ll explore next.

 The following video provides a visual explanation of how content delivery networks function:

 Five reasons to use a CDN for online video and live streaming

 Let’s look at five reasons to use a Content Distribution Network for live video streaming.

 1. Reduced latency

 Latency refers to the lag time between an event taking place in real-life, and that event is displayed on the screen of a user watching the live stream.
 High latency isn’t a problem—until it is.
 For example, if your audience is watching the final minutes of a live streaming sports game, then someone texts them: “Too bad we lost!”